Best Apps for Learning Mandarin Chinese

 Price: Free, option to pay for more features

-It’s built with in-app language tools to make sure your interactions are as smooth as possible.
-Native speakers can provide corrections in your text, and you can also use the translator to convert their texts to English
+The built-in language tools help make sure your interactions are as smooth as possible.
+Native speakers can provide corrections to your texts, and you can also use the translator to convert texts to your language if necessary.

-To get pronunciation practice, Tandem gives you the option to communicate via voice notes, audio and video calls.
+Tandem gives you the option to communicate via voice notes, audio and video calls, too, so you can also practice pronunciation, speaking and listening.

 Website | iOS | Android